Criminal Appeals Attorney OKC: Phillips & Associates

 When a case is remanded to the lower court, the Oklahoma Court of Criminal Appeals must provide proper instruction and the court's opinion to make sure the errors in the initial case are not repeated.

-Post Conviction Relief
+What is Post Conviction Relief?

-Oklahoma Criminal Appeals Attorney
+Oklahoma Criminal Appeals Court

 REQUEST A FREE CASE EVALUATION